sos-program/sos-program.github.io/docs/WSP Indicators and Benchmarks.md

 ## WSP Toolkit: Indicators, Metrics, and Benchmarks
 <br>
 WSP metrics fall within four classes of indicators for assessing status: abundance, trends in abundance, fishing mortality, and distribution.
+Abundance and trends in abundance metrics have been most commonly applied in the WSP status assessments to date.
+Fishing mortality metrics have not been used because this indicator reflects a threat to a CU rather than an intrinsic property of the CU, and is typically used only when abundance data are not available (Holt et al 2009).
+Information on distribution was presented in the WSP status assessments for Interior Fraser Coho and Southern BC Chinook.
+However, benchmarks have not yet been developed to assess distribution metrics, and the information provided in past processes was not consistently used by experts in determining WSP statuses ([DFO 2015, 2016](./References.md)).

 <img src="./assets/images/Indicators metrics benchmarks.png" width="500" />